Cuaron's Mexican 'masterpiece' wins Venice film festival - AFP

 Aboriginal victory

-Baykali Ganambarr, making his movie debut playing the tracker, won the best newcomer award.
+Baykali Ganambarr, making his movie debut playing the tracker, won the best young actor award.
 He praised Kent for the unflinching ways she portrayed the genocide of his people, and said he saw his prize as a victory for them.

 An Aboriginal from East Arnhem Land in the Northern Territory, he made an impassioned plea for Australia to face up to the crimes of its past.